Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 If that’s happening, that definitely needs to be avoided.
 That’s a very clear indication that something’s not right, and that, something’s really wrong at that stage.
 If you do not get it in a reasonable timeframe, that’s a problem.

 Prateek Mohunta speaking: Language is what I meant was, in terms of native language searching.
-It’s the capability.
 The best patent search vendors would actually have the capability to perform native language searches of full, original text.
-This is very important to understand, because you need to confirm from your provider what they mean by native language searching.
+This is because you need to confirm from your provider what they mean by native language searching.
 It’s not just looking at oscillated documents.
 It’s about looking at getting a native language searcher, looking at actual patents in those native languages and analyzing them.

-That’s what I mean by native language searches and that’s an approach that’s very critical.
+That’s an approach that’s very critical.
 It is because in lot of searches this can actually lead to missing of critical documents.
 Especially, when you are doing invalidity search and FTO search, this is a very important aspect to have.
 This is something that you need to clarify and confirm that, do they have native language capabilities?

 A lot of people would claim that they have native language capabilities but they’re actually looking at translated texts.
 That’s something very important to have.
 At the same time, very good search providers would also offer hybrid approaches.
 This is where a part of the search can actually cover look at machine translated texts that are part of the search can actually be done by native language searchers.